Adding a new Symfony Validator Constraint

 {

-$message 'The validator checks bacon and your argument is invalid.';
+public $message = 'The validator checks bacon and your argument is invalid.';

 }